Albert II of Austria: Biography

 In Austria, Duke Albert had the construction of the Gothic Choir begun in St. Stephen's Cathedral in Vienna, known as the Albertinian Choir.
 He established the "Albertinian House Rule" (Albertinische Hausordnung) to predetermine the rules of succession in the Habsburg lands according to the principle of primogeniture.
 Although the rule was disregarded after his death, it was re-assumed under Emperor Maximilian.
 Adopted as part of the Pragmatic Sanction in 1713, the Albertinian House Rule effectively remained one of the basic laws of Austria until 1918.
-Styria owes him its (former) constitution, the so-called "Mountain Book" (Bergbüchel); the same is true for Carinthia.
+Styria owes its (former) constitution, the so-called "Mountain Book" (Bergbüchel); the same is true for Carinthia.

 It has been speculated that Albert had experienced temporal paralysis (explaining his nickname "Albert the Lame") caused by polyarthritis.
 If so, however, it did not prevent him from fathering numerous children, of whom six survived childhood.

 Albert died at Vienna in 1358 and was buried in a monastery of his own foundation, Gaming Charterhouse in present-day Lower Austria.
-In 1782 the Gaming Charterhouse was secularized by Joseph II, Holy Roman Emperor; at that time Albert's remains were transferred to the local parish church.
+In 1782, the Gaming Charterhouse was secularised by Joseph II, Holy Roman Emperor; at that time, Albert's remains were transferred to the local parish church.
 In April 1985 they were returned to the Gaming Charterhouse in a ceremony attended by Regina von Habsburg, wife of the Head of the House of Habsburg, Otto von Habsburg, as well as her son Karl von Habsburg.

-According to his House Rule, Albert was succeeded by his eldest son Rudolf IV whose younger brothers acted as regents.
+According to his House Rule, Albert was succeeded by his eldest son Rudolf IV, whose younger brothers acted as regents.
 However, after Rudolf's death in 1365, the Habsburg lands were divided among Albert's younger sons Albert III and Leopold III by the 1379 Treaty of Neuberg.